-Past Due Accounts: Only students whose seminary accounts are up to date are considered in good financial standing, except as noted under the Deferred Tuition Payment Plan agreement.
+Past Due Accounts:

+Only students whose seminary accounts are up to date are considered in good financial standing, except as noted under the Deferred Tuition Payment Plan agreement.
 A student who owes \$1,500 or more to Lancaster Seminary at the time of registration for the next semester will be placed on Hold and will be unable to register for additional classes or

-- · Receive diplomas or participate in commencement; - Issued official transcripts; - Receive grades5. - The seminary reserves the right to assign a financial mentor to a student whose account is seriously past due, as determined by the Vice President of Operations and Finance, and may require her or him to complete the seminary's educational offerings related to finances and stewardship as available. - The Overdue Balance Fee will be assessed until the seminary account has been paid in full.
+- Receive diplomas or participate in commencement; - Issued official transcripts; - Receive grades5. - The seminary reserves the right to assign a financial mentor to a student whose account is seriously past due, as determined by the Vice President of Operations and Finance, and may require her or him to complete the seminary's educational offerings related to finances and stewardship as available. - The Overdue Balance Fee will be assessed until the seminary account has been paid in full.

-Prior Year Charges and Outstanding Balances: Any student whose Seminary account shows a balance over \$200 as of the end of a Spring Semester (June 30) must arrange to meet with the Business Office to develop a financial plan.
+Prior Year Charges and Outstanding Balances:

+Any student whose Seminary account shows a balance over

+\$200 as of the end of a Spring Semester (June 30) must arrange to meet with the Business Office to develop a financial plan.
 Failure to do so may lead to a student being placed on Administrative Leave of Absence (See Section 4 > Separation from Seminary).

-Financial Mentoring Available: Lancaster Seminary has engaged financial mentors who are available to assist students in creating a plan for payment and for future financial planning.
+Financial Mentoring Available:

+Lancaster Seminary has engaged financial mentors who are available to assist students in creating a plan for payment and for future financial planning.
 The seminary reserves the right to assign a financial mentor to students whose accounts are seriously past due.
 Students may also be required to complete the seminary's educational offerings related to finances and stewardship as available.
 To request a financial mentor, contact Cheryl DeMarco at 717-290-8743 or e-mail to cdemarco@lancasterseminary.edu.

-Tuition Adjustment Refund Policy: Students who submit the REGISTRATION CHANGE to drop courses or submit a Request for Leave of Absence or Notice of Withdrawal to leave seminary studies prior to the end of a semester may be eligible for an adjustment of tuition charges.
+Tuition Adjustment Refund Policy:

+Students who submit the REGISTRATION CHANGE to drop courses or submit a Request for Leave of Absence or Notice of Withdrawal to leave seminary studies prior to the end of a semester may be eligible for an adjustment of tuition charges.
 If the adjustment results in a credit balance, the student may be entitled to a refund based on the date the appropriate signed form or notice is received, according to the following schedule:

-- 100% Tuition Refund if appropriate signed form or notice is received by the registrar - o Fall or Spring Term (14 weeks each) Up to End of Day 10 of the Term - 7-week Course Prior to 3rd class meeting - o 3-credit Intensive Course Prior to 3rd class meeting - o 2-credit Intensive Course Prior to 2nd class meeting - 1- or 1.5-credit Intensive Course Prior to 2nd class meeting - 50% Tuition Refund if appropriate signed form or notice is received by the registrar - Fall or Spring Term (14 weeks each) Up to End of Day 20 of the Term - 7-week Course Prior to 4th class meeting - o 3-credit Intensive Course Prior to 4th class meeting - o 2-credit Intensive Course Prior to 3rd class meeting - o 1- or 1.5-credit Intensive Course Prior to 3rd class meeting - Online or Hybrid courses as determined by the Dean. - No tuition refund for courses that have been completed nor for dropped courses or withdrawals for which the appropriate signed form or notice is received by the registrar after the end of the 50% Tuition Refund period. - Master of Divinity students on the flat-fee billing will not receive a refund for dropping a single course but will be able to re-enroll in the course at a later time without additional charge. - Lancaster Seminary Scholarship may also be adjusted. - Students in their second semester and beyond who leave the Seminary will be assessed an Administrative Fee of \$100.
-Students who leave the Seminary within their first semester of study will not be assessed the Administrative Fee, but will forfeit the non-refundable Entrance Deposit. - Student Activity Fee, which goes directly to the Seminarian Community Council, is non-refundable.
-Registration-related fees may be pro-rated.
+- 100% Tuition Refund if appropriate signed form or notice is received by the registrar - o Terms 1, 2, 3, and DMin (10 weeks each) Up to End of Day 8 of the Term - 3-credit Intensive Course Prior to 3rd class meeting - o 2-credit Intensive Course Prior to 2nd class meeting - o 1- or 1.5-credit Intensive Course Prior to 2nd class meeting - 50% Tuition Refund if appropriate signed form or notice is received by the registrar - o Term 1, 2, 3 and DMin (10 weeks each) Up to End of Day 16 of the Term - o 3-credit Intensive Course Prior to 4th class meeting - o 2-credit Intensive Course Prior to 3rd class meeting - o 1- or 1.5-credit Intensive Course Prior to 3rd class meeting - $\,\circ\,$ Online or Hybrid courses as determined by the Dean. - No tuition refund for courses that have been completed nor for dropped courses or withdrawals for which the appropriate signed form or notice is received by the registrar after the end of the 50% Tuition Refund period. - Master of Divinity and Master of Arts (Ministry and Leadership) students on the flat-fee billing will not receive a refund for dropping a single course but will be able to re-enroll in the course at a later time without additional charge. - Lancaster Seminary Scholarship may also be adjusted.